World Design Organization

 The World Design Organization (WDO) was founded in 1957 from a group of international organizations focused on industrial design.
 Formerly known as the International Council of Societies of Industrial Design, the WDO is a worldwide society that promotes better design around the world.
-Today, the WDO includes over 170 member organizations in more than 40 nations, representing an estimated 150,000 designers.
+Today, the WDO includes over 170 member organizations in more than 40 nations.

 The primary aim of the association is to advance the discipline of industrial design at an international level.
-To do this, WDO undertakes a number of initiatives of global appeal to support the effectiveness of industrial design in an attempt to address the needs and aspirations of people around the world, to improve the quality of life, as well as help to improve the economy of nations throughout the world.

 History

 Jacques Viénot first presented the idea to form a society to represent the industrial designers internationally at the Institut d’Esthetique Industrielle's international congress in 1953.
 The International Council of Societies of Industrial Designers was formally founded at a meeting in London on June 29, 1957.
 The name of Icsid demonstrates the spirit which is to protect the interests of practicing designers and to ensure global standards of design.
 The individuals first elected officials to the Executive Board therefore did not act upon personal conviction, but represented the voice of society members and the international design community.

 The organization then officially registered in Paris and set up their headquarters there.
 Icsid's early goals were to help public awareness of industrial designers, to raise the standard of design by setting standards for training and education, and to encourage cooperation between industrial designers worldwide.
 To do this, in 1959 Icsid held the first Congress and General Assembly in Stockholm, Sweden.
 At this first Congress the Icsid Constitution was officially adopted, along with the first definition of industrial design which may be found on their website (please see external references).
 During this Congress, Icsid's official name was changed from the International Council of Societies of Industrial Designers to the International Council of Societies of Industrial Design to reflect that the organization would involve itself beyond matters of professional practice.

 Throughout Icsid had continued to grow and now has members from all over the world in both capitalist and non-capitalist countries.
 Icsid has now hosted the Congress in places such as Venice, Paris, Vienna, Montreal, Slovenia, Glasgow, Taipei, Toronto, Sydney, Kyoto and London.